charles-bernard/mage/vignettes/mage-overview.md

 The `mage` package has been designed to capture but foremost to classify any significant association between the expression of 2 genes in a single cell rna sequencing dataset.

-## What is an association between 2 genes?
+## What does it mean when 2 genes are said to be associated?

-The best way to figure yourself out what an association between 2 genes really means would be probably to visualize it as a scatterplot with the x and y axis corresponding to the expression of two genes (say A and B), and in which each point would represent a cell.
+The best way to figure yourself out what an association between 2 genes really means would be probably to visualize it as a scatterplot with the x and y axis corresponding to their respective expression, and in which each point would represent a cell.

 As a matter of example, let us produce three scatterplots: